online doctor logo

 Raynaud’s disease triggers spasms in the small arteries of the fingers, constricting them and potentially leading to numbness due to insufficient blood supply to the finger nerves.
 Cold temperatures and emotional stress are common triggers for these spasms.

-During an episode, fingers may appear pale or bluish, and the episode typically lasts for about 20 minutes.
 Managing Raynaud’s disease involves keeping the extremities warm and avoiding cold exposure.
 In severe cases, medications that dilate blood vessels may be prescribed to improve blood flow.

 Rheumatoid arthritis